emilienaufauvre/Java-RMI-Chat/README.md

 user:~/Online-Chat/ $ java -jar lib/Server.jar
 ```

-> Executing the `rmiregistry` command is not necessary; since the server
+> Executing the `rmiregistry &`/`start rmiregistry` command is not necessary;
-  is launched on `localhost` everything is done programmatically.
+  since the server is launched on `localhost` everything is done programmatically.

 * Then to start a user connection: